chauncyf/chauncyf.github.io/_posts/2020-02-29-behavior-questions.md

 Now that I’m finishing my Master’s degree, I’d love to focus on software engineering and discover the opportunity to work for Amazom AWS.

 ### Tell me about your internship
+> America is heading toward a senior-care crisis, with an aging population that greatly outnumbers potential caregivers.
+But innovations in technology are helping organizations scale their services to provide better care with fewer staff.
+And MatrixCare is at the forefront of this innovation.
+>
+> Much more than just an electronic health record (EHR), the MatrixCare platform enables active care management across the entire out-of-hospital spectrum.
+Our **integrated clinical, revenue cycle, operational and financial solutions** help organizations improve quality of care, simplify documentation and streamline business operations.
+>
+> MatrixCare employees are passionate about creating ways to provide better care for our nation’s aging population, because that includes our parents, grandparents and other loved ones.

-Last summer, I had an internship in MatrixCare, which is a company that provides one stop software solution in the seniors living market, like Electronic Health Record.
+Last summer, I had an internship at MatrixCare, which is a full subsidiary by ResMed, and MatrixCare provides one stop healthcare solution.

+The product I worked on is called Skilled Nursing, basically it's an Electronic Health Record (EHR).
+For this product, there are two modals running at the same time: the legacy part is running on the Java EE modal, and the other part is running on the Spring modal.

-As a Software Engineer Intern, I worked in a special team that directly led by our architect.
-The goal of our team was to update the architecture of company's flagship software.
-So I helped refactured the architecture from Java EE model to Spring model, changed application container from JBoss to Tomcat, also updated JDK from 7 to 12.
+As a Software Engineer Intern, I workd in a 5 person team that consists of our architect (he is also my manager), a senior engineer, a scrum master (because we are doing agile development) and two interns.
+The goal of our team was to update the legacy part and get rid of it.

-**Challenge**
+#### Challenge
 Because the most important task was to refactor the old stack to a new stack, and the old stack was used like more than 10 years ago, so of course I dont really understand them.

 In order to do the work, I have to read a lot of documents of the old stack first, and when I dont understant or I cannot find a doc, I will go to my manager to collegues for help.